-To simulate transfer learning, we test each attack with ResNet-18 feature extractors pre-trained on CIFAR-100.
-We fine tune with CIFAR-10 data in both cases, showing that these methods actually perform better in the setting with real transfer learning, \emph{i.e.} where the pre-training data and fine-tuning data are not from the same datasets and do not contain the same classes.
+To simulate transfer learning, we test each attack with ResNet-18 feature extractors pre-trained on CIFAR-100, which are then fine tuned on CIFAR-10 data.
 In Figure \ref{fig:ablations}, every attack aside from CP shows worse performance when transfer learning is done on data that is disjoint from the pre-training dataset.
 The attacks designed for transfer learning may not work as advertised in more realistic transfer learning settings.
 See Appendix \ref{app:transfer}.

-\paragraph{Performance is not invariant to dataset size} Existing work on data poisoning measures an attacker's budget in terms of what percentage of the training data they may modify.
+\paragraph{Performance is not invariant to dataset size.} Existing work on data poisoning measures an attacker's budget in terms of what percentage of the training data they may modify.
 This begs the question whether percentage alone is enough to characterize the budget.
 Does the actual size of the training set matter?
 We find the number of images in the training set has a large impact on attack performance, and that performance curves for FC and CP intersect.
-When we hold the percentage poisoned constant at 1\%, but we change the number of poisons and the size of the training set accordingly, we see no consistent trends in how the attacks are affected.
+When we hold the percentage poisoned constant at 1\%, but we change the number of poisons, and the size of the training set accordingly, we see no consistent trends in how the attacks are affected.
 Figure \ref{fig:scaling} shows the success of each attack as a function of dataset size (shaded region is one standard error).
 This observation suggests that one cannot compare attacks tested on different sized datasets by only fixing the percent of the dataset poisoned.
 See Appendix \ref{app:scaling}.

-\paragraph{Black-box performance is low} Whether considering transfer learning or training from scratch, testing these methods against a black-box victim is surely one of the most realistic tests of the threat they pose.
+\paragraph{Black-box performance is low.} Whether considering transfer learning or training from scratch, testing these methods against a black-box victim is surely one of the most realistic tests of the threat they pose.
 Since, FC, CP and HTBD do not consider the black-box scenario in the original works, we take the poisons crafted using baseline methods and evaluate them on models of different architectures than those used for crafting.
 The attacks show much lower performance in the black-box settings than in the baselines, in particular FC, CP, and HTBD all have success rates lower than 20\%.
 See Figure \ref{fig:ablations}, and see Appendix \ref{app:blackbox} for more details.